gravelcycles/Notes/api.md

 3. _**Hazard Data Download Endpoint**_: This endpoint will be used by the hazard information page and possibly used independently to generate a zip download.

 ## Test Server
 Limited functionality of this API is currently supported at this URL: http://ec2-3-82-161-15.compute-1.amazonaws.com.
-Check it out!
+Check out the first API endpoint: http://ec2-3-82-161-15.compute-1.amazonaws.com/api/volcanoes.

 Features that are currently not supported.
 1. There is no `earthquakes` support